niplav/site/notes.md

 do outreach and work on technology.
 This can be modeled by assuming they take 20 years to achieve anything (if they in fact achieve anything).

+### Technological & Social Success

 There are two different axes of achievement: technological and social.

 Technological achievements mean that their theories turn out to be correct (or they develop new & correct theories) and they manage to develop technologies on the basis of these theories.
-Low technological success could mean that they mostly use existing drugs to better treat existing conditions and manage to better identify extrem suffering.
-Medium technological success would include them developing new drugs with a lower tolerance threshold<!--TODO: is this correctly phrased?-->, developing a correct theory of valence (but finding out that it has limited practical application), starting to create a structure of mind-state space, and being still better at preventing extreme suffering.
-High technological success would include being able to construct hedonium, creating mood organs <!--TODO: link--> and identifying most of the dimensions of mind-state space.
+Low technological success could mean that they mostly use existing drugs to better treat existing conditions and manage to better identify extrem suffering (making the average affected person's life 2% better).
+Medium technological success would include them developing new drugs with a lower tolerance threshold<!--TODO: is this correctly phrased?-->, developing a correct theory of valence (but finding out that it has limited practical application), starting to create a structure of mind-state space, and being still better at preventing extreme suffering (making the average affected person's life 20% better).
+High technological success would include being able to construct hedonium, creating mood organs <!--TODO: link--> and identifying most of the dimensions of mind-state space (making the average affected person's life twice as good).

 Social achievements occur when the public accepts these technological developments and incorporates them.
 Low social acceptance could mean